Daimler Paying $3B To Settle US Diesel Emissions From Mercedes Models

 It's not currently clear what, if anything, Daimler needs to do to address the Mercedes vehicles on the road in the US with this diesel engine emissions control equipment.

 In the wake of Volkswagen's Dieselgate scandal, the Environmental Protection Agency became much more strict when evaluating diesel vehicles.
-This forced Mercedes to cancel plans of bringing the C300d 4Matic (gallery above) to the US.
+This forced Mercedes to cancel plans of bringing the C300d 4Matic to the US.
 After that, the automaker decided not to bother certifying any of its diesel-fueled models in the country.

 Daimler already faced its own diesel emissions scandal in Europe.
 In 2018, the company had to recall 774,000 vehicles in Europe after Germany’s Federal Motor Transport Authority found five software methods of cheating emissions.